 9.1 Candidates are expected to undertake their program in accordance with the accepted standards of academic conduct, including the Responsible Research Conduct – Governing Policy.
 Any form of conduct that is contrary to these standards is misconduct and may be penalised under the Student Academic Integrity - Governing Policy, and/or the Responsible Research Conduct – Governing Policy.
 The Responsible Research Conduct – Governing Policy applies to all research activities.
 The Student Academic Integrity – Governing Policy applies to formal coursework components of a higher degree by research.

 10. Candidate support

 10.1 HDR candidates are provided with essential information to undertake their HDR by their supervision panel, their enrolling school and the Office of Research.
 Commencing candidates are provided with HDR induction materials.
 In addition:

 10.1.1 international students commencing candidature are provided with an International Student Orientation.

 10.1.2 students utilising specialist equipment such as laboratories participate in relevant specific inductions.

-10.1.3 commencing candidates must participate in all relevant induction and orientation sessions as advised by their school of enrolment and the Office of Research.
+10.1.3 commencing candidates must participate in all relevant induction and orientation sessions as advised by their school of enrolment and the Graduate Research Office.

 10.2 The school of enrolment and Asset Management Services, manage the allocation of space and facilities for HDR students.
 All full-time candidates who spend the equivalent of a standard working week on campus are allocated a workspace (subject to availability), if requested.
 Part-time candidates have access to shared work spaces.

 10.3 Student Wellbeing offer support to students including (but not limited to) confidential counselling, academic services and disability services.